← Back to blog

 Quick answer

-• Default payout timing: monthly after refund window closes
+• Default payout timing: monthly after the refund window closes.

 Table of contents